wang-zhenqi/wang-zhenqi.github.io/_posts/2023-04-13-sample-questions-of-aws-das-c01.md

 `#cross-region-access` `#glue`

 A company currently uses Amazon Athena to query its global datasets.
 The regional data is `stored in Amazon S3` in the `us-east-1 and us-west-2` Regions.
 The data is not encrypted.
-To simplify the query process and manage it centrally, the company wants to ==use Athena in us-west-2 to query data from Amazon S3 in both
+To simplify the query process and manage it centrally, the company wants to `use Athena in us-west-2 to query data from Amazon S3 in both
-Regions==.
+Regions`.
 The solution should be as low-cost as possible.
 What should the company do to achieve this goal?

 A. Use AWS DMS to migrate the AWS Glue Data Catalog from us-east-1 to us-west-2.
 Run Athena queries in us-west-2.